 The more practical question for many parents is not whether screens should disappear.
 They will not.
 The better question is what can sit beside them and still feel worth a child’s attention.

-A fort building routine gives the family a simple answer.
-Put the rods and connector balls on the floor, choose one build idea, and let the child make the first decision.
+A fort building kit routine gives the family a simple answer.
+Put the rods and connector balls on the floor, choose one connector ball tent or ball and rod tent idea, and let the child make the first decision.
 In ten minutes the room starts to change; in thirty minutes, the child has something real to crawl into, decorate, and explain.

 Make play a routine, not a lecture